AndreiBoris/toronto-theatre-map/plan.md

 1. Get a KO text box working that allows me input text into my app.
 DONE
 2. Get the Google Maps API on there.
 DONE
 3. Get the search bar to appear on the map DONE
-4. Test that bindings work with this method of getting the map loaded SKIPPED
+4. Set up some map markers - DONE
-5. Reapply own method of having the map be separate.
-SKIPPED
+5. Set up basic console.log handlers to clicks on markers

-6. Set up some map markers - figure out how to search for places using names not coordinates
+### TODO

-7. Get twitter feed
+* Get twitter feed

 ### Working with Google Maps API